1. Free Movement of Workers

-3. European Citizenship: A General Right to Move and Stay?
+3. European Citizenship: A General Right to Move?

-Apart from goods, the European Treaties also aim to ensure the free movement of certain categories of persons.
-The constitutional choice for an internal “market” in persons was originally informed by an economic rationale.
-The market-building philosophy behind the European Treaties thus limited the right to move to economically active persons.
+Apart from goods, the EU Treaties also aim to guarantee the free movement of persons.
+This constitutional choice for an internal ‘market’ in person was originally informed by an economic rationale.
+For the second fundamental freedom had been created to assist people wishing to work in another Member State and was consequently confined to economically active persons.

 The Treaties thereby distinguished between two classes of economic migrants, namely employed and self-employed persons; and today’s Treaty title dealing with persons still addresses ‘Workers’ and the ‘Right of Establishment’ in two separate chapters.
 Each of the two chapters thereby contains a central prohibition that outlaws restrictions to the free movement of persons and which covers both ‘import’ restrictions as well as ‘export’ restrictions that persons may face when wishing to move from one State to another.
 Both chapters also contain a number of harmonization competences for the Union.
 These competences have been widely exercised in the past; and for this reason, European law on the free movement of persons is a rich mixture of primary and secondary law.